-Also, it is much easier to explore smaller, off the beaten path places and rural areas that are far less crowded and expensive than cities.
+A road trip around Europe makes it much easier to explore smaller, off the beaten path places and rural areas that are far less crowded and expensive than cities.
 Have I convinced you yet?!

-It is worth doing some research on the size and configuration of the campervan you think will work for your family.
-We talk more about van configuration in general in our Definitive Guide to Europe by Campervan.
+It is worth doing some research on the size and configuration options to find the best campervan for your family.
+We talk more about general van configuration in our Definitive Guide to Europe by Campervan.

 In terms of bed configuration, there are many different options.
-Some vans will have two double beds, some will have one double bed and then need you to convert a table to a bed each night.
-Some vans have bunks and a double bed.
+Some vans will have two double beds, some will have one permanent double bed and you to convert a table to another double bed each night.
+Some vans have bunks and a double bed permanently set up.

-We decided not to sacrifice space.
-While there are many small vans, the idea of converting the dining table into a bed each night for 5 months sounded pretty painful.
-Perhaps if we were traveling for a shorter time a smaller van would have been okay.
+While there are many small vans available, the idea of converting the dining table into a bed each night for 5 months sounded pretty painful.
+Perhaps if you are traveling for a shorter time converting your bed each day wouldn’t be such an issue.

-We chose an older 7 metre long van with a double bed at the front over the cabin and a set of bunks at the back.
+We chose an older 7 metre long family motorhome with a double bed at the front over the cabin and a set of bunks at the back.
 We think this is one of the best camper configurations for a family of 4 or 5.

-While it meant we had a much bigger van, it meant we all had plenty of space and the kids had their own beds.
-A curtain separated the bunks from the rest of the cabin, so after we put the kids to bed at night we could still be up with lights on and not disturb the kids.
+While the van was big, it meant we all had plenty of space plus the kids had their own beds.
+A curtain separated the bunks from the rest of the cabin.
+After we put the kids to bed at night we could still be up with lights on and not disturb the kids.

-One of the other great benefits of a campervan through Europe is you have the space to take some extras for the kids.
-Things like sports equipment, toys and craft activities are useful for rainy days, downtime days and afternoons back at camp.
+One of the other great benefits of exploring Europe by motorhome is you have the space to take some extras for the kids.
+We recommend you purchase some sports equipment, toys and craft activities.
+They are useful for rainy days, down time and afternoons back at camp.

 Having bikes made it possible to explore more with the kids.
 In many European cities bike paths connected the outer areas to the centre.
 We would ride into town from our campground instead of catching a bus or train.

 The bikes also gave the kids some much needed independence.
-One of their favourite things to do on arrival at a new campground was to grab their bikes and set off to explore.
+One of their favorite things to do on arrival at a new campground was to grab their bikes and set off to explore.

 Other equipment we frequently used included beach lilos, a frisbee, a soccer ball, painting set and the game of Finska (also known as Molkky).

 When traveling in a motorhome, we have a basic mobile phone for each child.
 Why a mobile phone?
-Because it is the cheapest way for them to have access to music and audio books.
-Some of our favourite options available now are listed below:
+Because it is the cheapest way for them to have easy access to music and audio books.
+Some of our favorite options available now are listed below:

-We use the Spotify app for music and the BorrowBox app for audio books and ebooks from our local library.
-On driving days they could settle in to listen to their favourite book or album.
+We use the Spotify app for music and the BorrowBox app for free audio books and ebooks from our local library.
+On driving days the kids can settle in and listen to their favorite book or album.

-When on a motorhome road trip we also travel with a laptop which we used primarily for travel planning and managing the blog.
-We had a few of the kids’ favourite movies stored on the laptop.
-When we had a really long travel day or a rainy day they would often watch a movie.
+When on a motorhome road trip we also travel with a laptop.
+This is primarily for us to use for travel planning.
+But we also load a few of the kids’ favorite movies onto the laptop.
+When we have a really long travel day or a rainy day they would often watch a movie.

 We found it much easier to manage long driving days with these devices.
 It is possibly our best campervan travel tips.
-We occasionally let the kids play games on the phone, the audio books and music provided plenty of entertainment and diversion for them in the van.
+We occasionally let the kids play games on the phone too.
+But the audio books and music provide plenty of entertainment and diversion for them when traveling in the van.

-One of our best travel tips in a campervan with kids is be prepared for travel days.
+One of our best travel tips in a campervan kids is be prepared for travel days.

-The reality of traveling in a campervan or on any road trip with kids is that there is a lot of time spent on the road.
+The reality of travelling Europe in a campervan, or on any road trip with kids, is that there is a lot of time spent driving.
 Pre-kids this was never a problem.
 With kids (ours anyway) it can quickly become a nightmare.

-In addition to our top tips on road trip activities for kids our other piece of advice is to give the kids time to prepare, mentally, for each travel day.
+In addition to our top tips on road trip activities for kids our other piece of advice is to give the kids time to mentally prepare for each travel day.
 We would always let the kids know in advance how far and how long the next leg of the trip would be.

-Sometimes we would change the seating around to mix it up along the way.
-One of us would sit in the back with them, play a game of cards, read a story.
+Sometimes we would change the seating around during the drive to mix it up.
+One of us would sit in the back with them to play a game of cards or read a story.

 For more advice on activities the kids can play while on the road check out our 10 best road trip activities for kids.

 It takes a little time to find your way with campgrounds and free camping.
 There are thousands of campsites in Europe for motorhomes.
-You need to experiment and find what works for your family.
+You need to experiment and find what type of campground works for your family and style of travel.

 Every family will be different, but for us it often wasn’t a great choice and we ended up in camp grounds about 5-6 days a week.

-This may seem obvious, but we started out with a very different itinerary to the one we ended up taking.
-For travel to Europe with kids you need to tailor your activities and destinations to the types of places that work for your family.
+This point may seem obvious, but we started out with a very different itinerary for our road trip through Europe than we ended up taking.
+For travel to Europe with kids you need to tailor your activities and destinations to the types of places that work for each individual.

 One of our top tips for traveling to Europe with kids is not to fill every day with sightseeing or activities.
-The kids need time to relax, play and even be bored as it is often the precursor to creativity!
+The kids need time to relax, play and even be bored.
+That time is often the precursor to creativity!

-Not only did they enjoy painting, they got to chat with people about their experience touring Europe in a motorhome.
+Not only did they enjoy painting, they were able to chat with people about their experience touring Europe in a motorhome.
 Plus they were successful in making many sales!